 The final part of the course will introduce the discipline of cryptology, which includes cryptography, the essential art of ensuring secrecy and authenticity, and cryptanalysis, the dark art of breaking that secrecy.
 The course will cover a number of methods to provide secrecy, ranging from mathematically provable secrecy to public key methods through which computationally secure communication links can be established over public channels.

-Information theory and statistics (7-9L, Prof. Ioannis Kontoyiannis)
+Information theory and statistics (7-9L, Dr Albert Guillén i Fàbregas)